-The Alliance has run a series of campaigns in each of these areas to highlight its concerns and ensure they are given the prominence and attention they deserve as the UK negotiates its exit from the EU.
+The Alliance has run a series of campaigns in each of these areas to highlight its concerns and ensure they are given the prominence and attention they deserve as the UK negotiates its future relationship with the EU.

 You can find out more about the campaigns conducted so far on our Brexit implications for health and social care page, with quick access to Brexit Health Alliance briefings and infographics here.

-The Alliance continues to engage with Lords, MPs and other elected representatives to ensure health remains at the heart of the Brexit negotiation process.
-Learn about our most recent Parliamentary event.
+The Alliance continues to engage with Lords, MPs and other elected representatives to ensure health remains at the heart of the UK-EU future relationship negotiation process.

 Who are the Alliance’s founding members?

 - Association of UK University Hospitals